IrisChase/reprodyne/README.md

 # Reference Documentation and Getting Help

 For reference, the reprodyne.h header documents all of the interface calls and is a short read.
-If you have any questions after that, in lieu of emailing me, please consider opening it as a question in the issue tracker so that others with your question can benefit from the answer.
+If you have any questions after that, feel free to open an issue in the tracker with the "question" label.

 # Contributing